 Please report any harassment cases to your supervisor who may then contact Human Resources.
-If you have concerns with your supervisor, you may contact Human Resources or the Assistant Director in charge of student employment.

 Customer Service

 Everyone says to give great customer service, but what does that mean?

 - Make all feel welcome.
 Greet them with a smile and eye contact.
 Show people they matter. - Ask questions about their needs.
 Don't assume you know what they are asking, let them tell you what they need. - Listen! - Try to understand situations from the customer's perspective; put yourself in their shoes. - Suggest new ideas and things that are happening. - Serve with urgency.
 Show them we respect their time. - It may be the twentieth time you have heard the question, but it is the first time they have asked.
 Be helpful; go out of your way to answer the question pleasantly. - Smile, even over the phone, the listener can hear this. - Say thank you; it only takes a second.